 The saying, “Make a Good First Impression”, also applies to the impression people have of your home from first glance.
-If your home’s entry is warm and welcoming, then the mood is set for visitors prior to your greeting them at the front door.
-Effect your home’s initial impact to others by small to large changes to its front entry and add curb appeal to any home.
+If your home’s front entry is warm and welcoming, then the mood is set for visitors prior to your greeting them at the front door.
+Effect your home’s initial impact on others by small to large changes to its front entrance and add curb appeal to any home.

 To begin, determine if the changes are minor, such as paint and trim.
 You can spruce up the front of your home by painting the door and trim a complimentary color.
 Check the roof shingles to determine a color that might be suitable or your stone facing.
 After selecting the prominent color, then select two complimentary colors for trim and accents.

 Perhaps the change could be a new front door.
 Feature a door that has stained glass or etched glass.
-Add side lights or a decorative window over the door or change to a double door of wood or fiber glass to add a “grand” look.
-Shutters at the door and windows could give the touch you are looking for painted in a complimentary color to the siding and door.
-Accessorize with new hardware, such as, a new door knob, metal kick plate and door knocker.
+Add side lights or a decorative window over the door or change to a double door of wood or fiberglass to add a “grand” look.
+Shutters at the door and windows could give the touch you are looking for paint in a complementary color to the siding and door.
+Accessorize with new hardware, such as a new doorknob, metal kick plate, and door knocker.

-Lighting can be a simple, yet very impacting, touch to the “welcome factor” of your home.
+Lighting can be a simple, yet very impacting, touch to the “welcome factor” of your home’s front entry.
 Your home may be beautiful in the daylight, but is it dark and uninviting at night?
-Consider sconces or spot lights directed toward your home or pendants hanging above your front door.
-Architectural lighting can enhance your home making it, as beautiful at night, as in the day and also provide safety for visitors.
+Consider sconces or spotlights directed toward your home or pendants hanging above your front door.
+Architectural lighting can enhance your home by making it, as beautiful at night, as in the day and also provide safety for visitors.
 If you have architectural elements that are interesting, accent lighting can provide a dramatic touch that sets your home apart from the rest.

 If the budget allows, adding a front porch to your entrance can provide enjoyable outdoor living space, as well as, a fresh new look to the exterior of your home.
 Small covered porches, wrap-around porches or multi-level porches are remodeling options, but can typically come with a higher price tag, so get estimates from reputable contractors based on your budget.
 If you already have a front porch, spruce it up with comfortable chairs, an outdoor area rug and large pots of colorful flowering plants.